kpenev/AutoWISP/documentation/source/PythonModules/logging.rst

 This is also handled by the python logging module.
 In fact there are `two mechanisms
 <https://docs.python.org/3/howto/logging-cookbook.html#context-info>`_ to choose
 from: LoggerAdapters and Filters.
-In the SuperPhot pipeline we will use Filters, since it results in easier handling of the extra contextual information by formatters and handlers.
+In AutoWISP we will use Filters, since it results in easier handling of the extra contextual information by formatters and handlers.

 What remains to decide is what contextual information to add.
 Some possibilities
 include: